KCWE: KCWB: Construction and WB affiliation

 What became KCWE first came into view in 1986 when applicants filed for channel 32.
-Thaddeus Bishop was the first to file in October, and by the deadline in December, 15 groups had applied.
+Thaddeus Bishop was the first to file on October 17, and by the deadline in December, 15 groups had applied.
 One of the applicants in the field was KZKC (channel 62), which filed to investigate the possibility of moving to a lower channel number.
 KZKC was one of the fourteen applicants to be designated for comparative hearing by the Federal Communications Commission (FCC) in April 1987.

 FCC administrative law judge Joseph P. Gonzalez issued an initial decision among six remaining applicants in March 1990.
 He dismissed KZKC and another applicant, Mid-Continent Communications, over failure to provide significant coverage.
 Channel 32 Broadcasting Company and T.V.
-32, Inc. were the finalists, and T.V.
-32, Inc.—controlled by Robert P. Liepold—won on the basis of its proposal to cover more people.
+32, Inc.—controlled by Robert P. Liepold—were the finalists.
+T.V.
+32, Inc. won on the basis of its proposal to cover more people.
 The FCC review board upheld the decision in December.

 Running out of money and time, Liepold put the permit on the market in 1995.
 After 50 potential investors turned down the prospect of financing the station's construction, the leading buyer was Quincy Jones Entertainment, a partnership with David Salzman that already owned WNOL-TV in New Orleans.
 Most industry sources speculated that one of Kansas City's existing stations would program channel 32 under a local marketing agreement, with Hearst Corporation–owned KMBC-TV (channel 9) particularly mentioned, and that it would affiliate with The WB, a new network whose programs were only seen on cable in the Kansas City market.

 KCWB/KCWE operated from the Lyric Theatre building from 1996 to 2007.

 After changing from channel 32 to channel 29, the station signed on as KCWB on September 14, 1996.
 It originated from KMBC-TV's studios in the Lyric Theatre building at 11th Street and Central Avenue, and its program schedule consisted of WB network and syndicated shows.
 A month after launching, KMBC and KCWB obtained rights to Kansas City Royals baseball in a 50-game agreement sublicensed from Fox Sports Rocky Mountain; 35 games were slated for airing on channel 29.